monowireless/MWSDK_docs/en/MWX/content/act_samples/brd_i2c_temphumid.md

 ### Sensor drivers

 For your reference, this Act is using SHTC3 (TWELITE AMB PAL) or SHT40 (TWELITE ARIA).
 You can switch them by editing `#ifdef` and they have same function interfaces for code portability.
 Both codes are similar because they were designed by the same manufacturer.
+(Please `#define` either `USE_SHTC3` or `USE_SHT40`.)

 ```cpp
 /*** sensor select, define either of USE_SHTC3 or USE_SHT40  */